getsentry/gitbot/README.md

 - Download a key associated to the GC staging service account
   - Place the file in your source checkout as `gcr-key.json` (it needs to be within the mount)
 - Run `docker-compose run -e GOOGLE_APPLICATION_CREDENTIALS="gcr-key.json" backend`

+**NOTE**: The GCR instance does not need to define the authentication token since it fetches it from Google Secrets.
+It also does not need to define the GOOGLE_APPLICATION_CREDENTIALS env variable since it has a service account associated to the service.

 Check if the production set up starts up (GCR logs can sometimes fail to show the issue):